pattern-lab/website/docs/php/pattern-states.md

 }{% endraw %}
 ```

-Place this class inside `./source/css/pattern-scaffolding.css` to separate it from your css.
-Then add `newpatternstate` to your patterns' markdown `state` to have the new look show up.
-If you want to add it to the cascade of the default patterns you can modify `./patternlab-config.json`.
-Simply add your new pattern state to the `patternStateCascade` array.
+Then add `@newpatternstate` to your patterns to have the new look show up.
+If you want to add it to the cascade of the default patterns you can modify `./config/config.yml`.
+Simply add your new pattern state to the `patternStates` list.

 {% endcapture %}
 {{ m | markdownify }}